n0m4d-eng/Security_Notes/Concepts/Cheatsheets/EvilWinRM.md

 > download remote_filename (destination_filename)
 ```

-## Listing services and loading modules and scripts
+## Listing Services and Loading Modules and Scripts

 ```bash
 # List all services showing if there your account has permissions over each one